FREQUENTLY ASKED QUESTIONS ABOUT GENERAL INFORMATION

 WHEN WILL UNIFORMS BE GIVEN TO PLAYERS AND COACHES?

 There are times, when orders and shipments are delayed, but generally uniforms are handed out a week prior to the first game in the season.
+Account balances must be paid in full in order for players on the account to receive uniforms.

 WILL MY CHILD RECEIVE AN AWARD AT THE END OF THE SEASON?